MateuszGra/lightbox/README.md

 [Example](https://www.google.com)

 ## How to start
-Download files from "build" folder and use in your project.
+Download `lightbox.css` `lightbox.js` files and use in your project.

 ### CSS Styles
 ```html